-The provision for income taxes in fiscal 2017 includes taxes on higher profits in foreign jurisdictions in fiscal 2017 compared to fiscal 2016 and was reduced in fiscal 2017 for refundable AMT tax credits in the U.S. of \$2.4 million.
-In addition, we continue to maintain a full valuation allowance against our U.S. Federal and State DTAs.
+The provision for income taxes in fiscal 2017 includes taxes on higher profits in foreign jurisdictions compared to fiscal 2016 and was reduced in fiscal 2017 for refundable AMT tax credits in the U.S. of \$2.4 million.
+In fiscal 2017 we maintained a full valuation allowance against our U.S. federal and state DTAs.